 Once again, the artist engages strangers to tell the story of the moment, captured within minutes.
 He invites us to consider this vast world in which we live as just a world of friendly neighbors.
 Venture forth and ask, he insists, for what can happen without the audacity to act.
 This is why Antaki can enlist people as he does.
 His example of walking through life with the wonder of a child calls us all out to play.
 We are the ones that make the world turn round and it is our importance that is being highlighted.

 Antaki captures each moment-of-now singularly, and strings them all together through his series which have just begun to take flight.
-The importance of his message is accentuated in these perilous times; we stand here with him at the precipice of a worldwide pilgrimage to come.
+The importance of his message is accentuated in these perilous times: the social distancing that he presents to us here in an almost prophetic way is not at all worrying, on the contrary, it is intended to be reassuring; we stand here with him at the precipice of a worldwide pilgrimage to come.